rcrowther/django-static_models/README.md

 ## Configuration
+You need to set a base directory,

+    STATICVIEWS_DIR = BASE_DIR / 'page_collection'

+or similar.

+### Generating from data Models
-Is one of the most complex you will meet.
-Sorry, but the setup offers flexibility.
-A simple configuration is,
+A simple View configuration is,

-    STATIC_MODELVIEWS = [
+    STATIC_VIEWS = [
         {
-        'model' : 'page.Page',
+        'query': 'all',
         'view' : 'page.views.PageDetailView',
         },
     ]
     ...

-This will render the model Page through the view PageDetailView.
-It will search for all Page objects, push the data in to the generator, which will render the output webpages one-by-one.
-These will be written to files in a top-level directory called 'sites/page'.
-The trailing section of the path comes from the name of the model.
-The output files will be named by the 'pk' e.g. '3.html'.
-For further details and adjustments that can be made, see [Management commands](#management-commands).
+This will render the model on the PageDetailView through the view PageDetailView.
+It will search for all Page objects, then render them to an auto-named directory.
+The output files will be named by the 'pk' e.g. '3'.

 Sometimes you will not want to use the 'pk' data to name the files.
 Configure like this,

-    STATIC_MODELVIEWS = [
+    STATIC_VIEWS = [
         {
-        'model' : 'page.Page',
+        'query': 'all',
         'view' : 'page.views.PageDetailView',
-        'id_fieldname' : 'slug'
+        'filename_from_field' : 'slug',
         },
     ]

-'id_fieldname' says use the 'slug' field to name the files (this presumes the model Pages has a field called 'slug').
-So now, in the 'sites' directory, the app may generate 'web-lunacy.html', not '3.html'.
+'filename_from_field' says use the 'slug' field to name the files (this presumes the model Pages has a field called 'slug').
+So now, in the 'sites' directory, the app may generate a file 'web-lunacy', not '3'.

 Sometimes you will not want to use the model name to name the pathroot of the files.
 Configure like this,

-    STATIC_MODELVIEWS = [
+    STATIC_VIEWS = [
         {
-        'model' : 'page.Page',
+        'query': 'all',
         'view' : 'page.views.PageDetailView',
-        'id_fieldname' : 'slug'
+        'filename_from_field' : 'slug',
-        'pathroot' : 'arrticle'
+        'filepath' : 'article'
         },
     ]

-Now the files go to 'site/article', not 'site/page'.
-You can substitute any path in 'pathroot', the filename is appended to the value.
+Now the files go to 'STATICMODELS_DIR/article', not 'STATICMODELS_DIR/Page'.
+You can substitute any path in 'filepath', the filename is appended to the value.

-A further trick.
-Django Model objects are designed to be general items, accessible through attributes.
-You can substitute your own dict data to imitate a set of Model objects, then push them into a view.
-This is naturally limited, you will not want to configure twenty objects like this.
-But it will allow you to generate a few special webpages, and also use views that do not accept models,

-    STATIC_MODELVIEWS = [
+### Generating from URLs
+If you are generating from database models, I recomment the approach above.
+However, some views get their information from URLs only e.g. ListViews contain all their information inside them, they only need evoking.
+Pressuming suitable views,
     {
+    'urls' : ('products/', 'about', 'home'),
-        'model' : [{'slug': 'about'}, {'slug':'terms'}, {'slug': 'contact'}], 'view' : 'mud.views.site_pages_view.BasePagesView',
+    'view' : 'hp_reviews.views.HPReviewListView',
-        'id_fieldname' : 'slug'
+    'filepath' : 'products'
     },
-    ]

-This assumes BasePagesView accepts a URL with a 'slug' placeholder.
-Note also that 'id_fieldname' continues to work in this setup, and so will name the generated files as the given 'slug' field e.g. 'about.html'.
+This solution will guess filenames, which come from the last part of the URL path.
+Usually, it is better to state a 'dilepath'

+You can state many URLs at once,

+    {
+    'urls' : ('about', 'home', 'contact'),
+    'view' : 'hp_reviews.views.SitePageDetailView',
+    'filepath' : ''
+    },

+### Generating one-off pages
+Some views do nothing but generate single pages.
+You can 'filename' these,

+    {
+    'view' : 'homepage.views.HomepageView',
+    'filename' : 'index',
+    }

 ## Management commands
 The main way of invoking the configuration.
 Typically,

-    ./manage.py modelstaticmerge
+    ./manage.py viewstaticmerge

+By default modelstaticmerge will not touch files if it finds the fenerated file wukk ve the same size as the existing file.
+This is similar to 'rsync' behaviour.
+Also, it will nat add a file extension.
+But you have these options,

--  -o, --overwrite       Replace currently existing files (default is to ignore)
+-  -o, --overwrite       Replace currently existing files (default is to ignore if unchanged)
 - -e, --html_extension  Add '.html' extension to generated files.